oicr-gsi/req-system-docs/source/requisitioners.rst

 #.
 To submit a study specific requisition, login to OICR Genomics Requisition System.
 #.
 In the upper right-hand corner of the dashboard landing page, select “View Forms”.
 #.
 Select the study specific requisition tile e.g. “Req Form-Pilot Verification (01)”.
 If the requisition form is “greyed out” and you cannot enter information, you do not have permission to access that particular requisition form; contact the Administrator.
 #.
 Complete the requisition form with information about the case.
-See  Information Collected for All Study Requisitions for more information.
+See :ref:`information-collected` for more information.
 Certain fields, including your account information may be autocompleted.
 #.
 A notification email will be sent to confirm your submission with the subject header “Your requisition was received.
 Accessioner approval pending”.
 #.
 Before shipping any materials, your requisition must be approved/accepted by OICR.
 Do not ship samples until your submission is approved.
 #.
 You may review your submission at any time by navigating to your account dashboard and selecting the “Submissions” tab and study specific form, where you can track requisition status.